We moved to our new location. Now our watch repair shop and micro machine shop are both at the same place making it much easier to work efficiently.

 Any information you submit to us is not sold.
 Period.
 It is not given out either.
 You may occasionally receive e-mails about sales, a new service, new products, etc. We do conduct e-mail advertising.

 If you send your watch to us for service, our assistant will open your package and log your watch and all of your info into the system.
 The watchmaker will then open the watch to diagnose what is wrong with it.
 If it needs parts, our assistant will then call our vendors to obtain prices on these parts and finish working up the estimate with the watchmaker.
-You are then contacted via e-mail or postal mail with the estimate.
-If you approve the estimate your $20 deposit is credited to the cost of the repairs.
-If you decline the repairs, you will need to submit $15 for return shipping.
+You are then contacted via e-mail or phone call with the estimate.
+If you approve the estimate, your deposit will be credited to the invoice.
+If you decline the repairs, we will keep the deposit and return your watch.

 That’s up to you.
 If it were to ever get lost by the shipping facility you would need to make a claim.
 To receive any monies for the loss, I believe the facility would ask you if you purchased insurance.
 Please consult the appropriate shipping facilities’ guidelines for details.